Sustained Quantum Coherence and Entanglement in the Avian Compass

+There are a several mechanisms by which this sense may operate~\cite{johnsen08}.
+In certain species (including certain birds~\cite{ritz00,zebra}, fruit flies~\cite{gegear08,yoshii09} and even plants~\cite{ahmad07}), the evidence supports a so-called Radical Pair (RP) mechanism.
+This process involves the quantum evolution of a spatially-separated pair of electron spins~\cite{ritz00,ritz04}, and such a model is supported by several results from the field of spin chemistry~\cite{timmel04, liu05, miura06, rodgers09, rodgers09a}.
+An artificial chemical compass operating according to this principle has been demonstrated experimentally~\cite{maeda08}, and a very recent theoretical study examines the presence of entanglement within such a system~\cite{cai09}.
+Here, we consider the timescales for the persistence of full quantum coherence, and entanglement, within a specific living system: the European Robin.
+Our analysis uses recent data from experiments on live birds.
+We conclude that the RP model implies a decoherence time in the birds' compass which is extraordinarily long -- beyond that of any artificial molecular system.

-By manipulating a captive bird's magnetic environment and recording its response, one can make inferences about the mechanism of the magnetic sensor~\cite{inclination,light,resonance1,resonance2}.
-Specifically, European Robins are only sensitive to the inclination and not the polarization of the magnetic field \cite{inclination}, and this sensor is evidently activated by photons entering the bird's eye~\cite{light}.
-Importantly for the present analysis, a very small oscillating magnetic field can disrupt the bird's ability to orientate~\cite{resonance1, resonance2}.
-It is also significant that birds are able to `train' to different field strengths, suggesting that the navigation sense is robust, and unlikely to depend on very special values for the parameter in the model~\cite{resonance2}.\\
+By manipulating a captive bird's magnetic environment and recording its response, one can make inferences about the mechanism of the magnetic sensor~\cite{wiltschko72, wiltschko02,ritz04,ritz09}.
+Specifically, European Robins are only sensitive to the inclination and not the polarization of the magnetic field \cite{wiltschko72}, and this sensor is evidently activated by photons entering the bird's eye~\cite{wiltschko02,zapka09}.
+Importantly for the present analysis, a very small oscillating magnetic field can disrupt the bird's ability to orientate~\cite{ritz04, ritz09}.
+It is also significant that birds are able to `train' to different field strengths, suggesting that the navigation sense is robust, and unlikely to depend on very special values for the parameter in the model~\cite{ritz09}.\\

-All these experiments can be explained with the commonly-accepted Radical Pair (RP) model, see Fig.1.
-Here we employ the simplest RP model, considering the spins of two electrons~\cite{Ritz, Schulten} and one nucleus of the molecule.
-Absorption of a photon and subsequent transfer of one electron to an acceptor part of the molecule, gives rise to a radical pair initially in the singlet state.
-Due to the spatial separation it now becomes meaningful to talk about electron spin entanglement.
-Because of the nuclear interaction with one of the electron spins, the singlet state is no longer an eigenstate of this Hamiltonian leading to an angle dependent singlet-triplet oscillation.
-Recombination occurs either from the singlet or triplet state, leading to different chemical endproducts.
-The concentration of those products constitutes a macroscopic chemical signal, correlated to the orientation of the molecule with the magnetic field.
+The basic idea of the RP model is as follows: there are molecular structures in the bird's eye which can each absorb an optical photon and give rise to a spatially separated electron pair in a singlet spin state.
+Because of the differing local environments of the two electron spins, a singlet-triplet evolution occurs.
+This evolution depends on the inclination of the molecule with respect to the Earth's magnetic field.
+Recombination occurs either from the singlet or triplet state, leading to different chemical end products.
+The concentration of these products constitutes a chemical signal correlated to the Earth's field orientation.
+The specific molecule involved is unknown.